WyattBlue/auto-editor/resources/installing.md

                                  ^
 SyntaxError: invalid syntax
 ```
 It's because you're using a version of Python that's too old.
-Auto-Editor will on work on Python versions greater than or equal to 3.6 (Released in 2016).
+Auto-Editor will on work on Python versions >=3.6 .
 Anything else will cause weird invalid syntax error messages to pop up.

 ## Installing from Source